ioBroker/ioBroker.eslint-config/MIGRATION.md

 - [ ] update .npmignore (if still in use)

-  If you still use .npmignore and die not yet switch to use `files` section within opackage.json, add the follwoing files to `.npmignore`
+  If you still use .npmignore and not yet switched to use files section within package.json, add the following files to .npmignore

       eslint.config.mjs
       prettier.config.mjs